DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 Hanoi – Ninh Binh, Oct 17 – 19, 2016

-It was a food day because it seemed like I put everything that I can I could put into my mouth, it had problem right at that night :(( We then strolled around the old town at Hanoi and had to say goodbye with one member in the team :((
+It was a food day because it seemed like I put everything into my mouth.
+Unfortunately, my stomach had a problem right at that night.
+We then strolled around the old town of Hanoi and had to say goodbye to one member of the team.

-We went to a nice acoustic cafe at night for some music but because of my stomach, I can’t enjoy the whole beautiful night :((
+We went to a nice acoustic cafe at night for some music but because of my stomach.
+So bad I couldn’t enjoy the whole beautiful night.
+There were a few bad things that happened in the day.
+Honestly, I just thought that I couldn’t keep up my North to Central Vietnam trip if my health wasn’t better.

 – Day 9, 18 Oct: